ringring-io/ringring-server/README.md

 [![Build Status](https://travis-ci.org/ringring-io/ringring-server.png)](https://travis-ci.org/ringring-io/ringring-server)

-# Ringring RESTful backend #
+# Ringring.io RESTful backend #

 Ringring is a Phone and Messaging application built for privacy with open architectures.
 You can originate calls and send messages in an easy and secured way with no data-collecting man or company in the middle.
 The technology is freely available for public.

 To run app:

-    mvn clean compile exec:java -Dexec.mainClass=com.zirgoo.server.Main
+    mvn clean compile exec:java -Dexec.mainClass=io.ringring.server.Main

-The application will automaticly set up and migrate the database to the latest version if required.
+The application will automatically set up and migrate the database to the latest version if required.

 To test that it's working go to: